dbos-inc/dbos-docs/docs/python/examples/ai-starter.md

 ```

 <details>
-<summary>(Optional) Setting up Slack incoming webhook </summary>
+<summary>(Optional) Setting up a Slack webhook </summary>

-Optionally, you can create an [incoming webhook](https://api.slack.com/messaging/webhooks) to post stories from your app into your Slack workspace.
-Be aware to keep the webhook URL a secret.
+Optionally, you can create an [incoming webhook](https://api.slack.com/messaging/webhooks) to post stories from your app to your Slack workspace.
 It should look something like this:

 ```
 https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX